figma/eslint-plugin-figma-plugins/README.md

 This repository defines [typescript-eslint](https://typescript-eslint.io/) rules for [Figma plugin development](https://www.figma.com/plugin-docs/).

+This linter is still in beta, and may include lint warnings about features that aren't generally available.
+Please avoid using it unless you've been advised to do so.
+We appreciate your patience!

 ### Why the weird, repetitive name?

 ESLint package names must start with `eslint-plugin-`.
 Under this convention, the shortest name we could use is probably `@figma/eslint-plugin-plugins`, but that's pretty confusing!
 So the current name is a compromise between clarity and brevity.